struct78/DP-5V/README.md

 ### Modulo Gate

-When the modulo gate is set to 2, every second signal is a note off of the previous signal.
-When the modulo gate is set to 1, every signal acts as both a note off for the previous note, and a note on for the current note.
+When the modulo gate is off, every second signal is a note off of the previous signal.
+When the modulo gate is set to on, each signal acts as both a note off for the previous note, and a note on for the current note.

+## Render

 ![DP-5V](./images/DP-5V.png)